ethicsescape/panopticon/_document/observations.md

 Here is the code: **dmw0723**

-Look for the subject line: [RE: FWD: RE: Local Student-Run Newspaper](../case/email)
+Look for the subject line: [Movement Layer Training](../case/email)

 This password expires in one hour and I don’t know which email it opens.
 Other individual emails may be password-protected too, you’ll have to figure those out on your own.